raystack/raccoon/clients/python/README.md

 Note:
 - During development, make sure to open just the python directory, otherwise the IDE misconfigures the imports.
 - The protos package contain generated code and should not be edited manually.
+- It's recommended not to use JSON serialiser, when using proto generated classes as your events due to JSON encoding incompatibility.
+[Issue](https://github.com/raystack/raccoon/issues/67)